turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

 another quality of life improvment is The screen resolution. naturaly it is low res and cannot be changed. to get dynamic screen resolution skip to 36:00 in https://www.youtube.com/watch?v=89U866LwzBw&t=280s

 knowing how to set up your own fullnode and light client is a great skill.
 A big bonus is Celo plans on setting up Celo rewards for thoes running nodes.
 Keep in mind this tutrial is not the only way to set up a full node.
 This method utilizes many usefull lynix/programing tools that can be very useful for beginer progamers and more experianced ones.
 I encurage experimenting with these tools and personalizing your node how you like it.
-Experimenting will this will expand your thinking and make you a more confident programer. thank you for reading until the end!
+Experimenting with this will expand your thinking and make you a more confident programer. thank you for reading until the end!